Originally posted: 3/04/2020

 “You will seek Me and find Me when you search for Me with all your heart.
 14 I will be found by you,” declares the Lord… (Jeremiah 29:13-14).

-- When His Prescribed Preparation is declared in His Word, let us, in humility and faith, commit to wholeheartedly heed and trust Him, without debate.
+- When His Prescribed Preparation is declared in His Word, let us respond in humility and faith, that we would commit to wholeheartedly heed and trust Him, without debate.

 - “Woe to the one who quarrels with his Maker—